tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
-		"introduce":"The pay-by-configuration billing Public IP is adjusted from the pay-in-advance + pay-as-you-go mode to the full pay-as-you-go mode", "name":"Billing mode of public IP is adjusted", "description":"When new purchase of Public IP is paid by configuration and resized, the original \"24-hour pre-paid fee\" rule is canceled and adjusted to use first and Pay-As-You-Go.
+		"introduce":"The pay-by-configuration billing Public IP is adjusted from the pay-in-advance + pay-as-you-go mode to the full pay-as-you-go mode", "name":"Billing Mode of Public IP Is Adjusted", "description":"When new purchase of Public IP is paid by configuration and resized, the original \"24-hour pre-paid fee\" rule is canceled and adjusted to use first and Pay-As-You-Go.
 You can create resources only by ensuring that the account balance meets the threshold requirements when placing an order.
 In every morning, the previous day's bill will be generated and the cost will be settled based on the resource allocation and actual duration.", "id":82
 	},